overturetool/overturetool.github.io/_netmeetings/Net-Meeting-122.md

 ### Overture and VDMJ

-I've (NB) managed to make some progress on some of the very old bugs that we've had on the Overture buglist for a few years.
+NB managed to make progress on some of the very old bugs that we've had on the Overture buglist for a few years.
 A complete list of mergable fixes is [here](https://github.com/overturetool/overture/issues?q=is%3Aissue+is%3Aopen+label%3AMergable).

 Of particular note: